 cfgutil—a command-line tool installed within Configurator—because it provides finer-grained control of the process than Configurator alone, while also helping to gather more data from devices.

 While Apple has improved the Mac provisioning process with features such as Erase All Content and Settings, the challenge remains to pull all the required software across a network.
-End-users—particularly those working remotely—must have access to networks that are robust and secure.
+Users—particularly those working remotely—must have access to networks that are robust and secure.
 While IT can prepare the organization’s in-office networks to meet the needs of many, many users connecting and downloading profiles and software all at once, it may not be feasible or cost-effective to prepare the entire network for such transient demand.

 Wi-Fi networking is probably the biggest hurdle most people encounter during a mass deployment.
 Most enterprise Wi-Fi networks aren’t built to handle the data demand of provisioning thousands of devices in a short span of time, all in one place.